FluxML/Flux.jl/docs/src/data/image_layouts.md

 It is theoretically possible but the entire ecosystem (Flux, JuliaImages, CUDA.jl and others) is not yet ready.
 The main reason is that in Julia we want to write generic codes that works for all different use cases.
-Hardcoding the meaning of plain numerical array `Array{<:Number, 4}` in any format, say WHCN in Flux, would unavoidably introduce ambiguities.
+Hardcoding the meaning of plain numerical array `Array{<:Number, 4}` in any format, say WHCN in Flux, would introduce unavoidable ambiguities.
+To make this actual work in practice we need to give more type and dimension information to do dispatch (e.g., `RGB`) but this requires a lot of fundamental supporting work from different Julia communities.

-So why Flux uses WHCN format at present?
-This is mainly because Flux is backed by the C/C++ libraries (e.g., NVIDIA CuDNN) to do the computation for GPU arrays, which hardcode this format; we will explain this further later.
-When Flux is smart enough to know how to unroll the data and feed to different backends, it is then possible that things just work for any generic array layout.
+So why does Flux use WHCN format at present?
+This is mainly because Flux is backed by the C/C++ libraries (e.g., NVIDIA CuDNN) to do the computation for GPU arrays, which hardcode NCHW format (C/C++ is row-major order); we will explain this further later.
+When Flux is smart enough to know how to unroll the data into raw numerical array and feed to different backends, it is then possible that things just work for any generic array layout.

 ## What data layout should I use

-Let's first start with a statement: there is no best data layout that suits every use case; wheneven you choose a data layout, you are indeed making tradeoffs between usability and performance.
-For better usability we write codes at individual element-wise level, and for better performance we emphasize the data locality for the specific computation pattern.
+Let's first start with a statement: there is no best data layout that suits every use case; whenever you choose a data layout, you are making tradeoffs between usability and performance.
+For better usability we write code at individual element-wise level, and for better performance we emphasize the data locality for the specific computation pattern.

 ### Represent an image